House votes to declassify info about origins of COVID-19

-The 419-0 vote was final approval of the bill, sending it to President Joe Biden’s desk to be signed into law.
+The 419-0 vote was final congressional approval of the bill, sending it to President Joe Biden’s desk.
+It’s unclear whether the president will sign the measure into law, and the White House said the matter was under review.

+“I haven’t made that decision yet,” Biden said late Friday when asked whether he would sign the bill.

-Debate was brief and to the point: Americans have questions about how the deadly virus started and what can be done to prevent future outbreaks.
+Debate in the House was brief and to the point: Americans have questions about how the deadly virus started and what can be done to prevent future outbreaks.

 “The American public deserves answers to every aspect of the COVID-19 pandemic,” said Rep. Michael Turner, R-Ohio, the chairman of the House Intelligence Committee.